EOSIO/welcome/docs/60_eosio-getting-started-guide/01_versions/index.md

 link_text: "EOSIO versions"
 ---

-The subsequent tutorials are up to date with the following EOSIO components.
+The current component versions of the `EOSIO platform` are:

 | Component | Version |
 | ------ | ------ |